-It last went up for sale back in 2010 and now the first (and possibly best) modern movement house in the UK is back on the market.
-We are of course talking about the 1920s Amyas Connell-designed High & Over house in Amersham, Buckinghamshire.
+One of the first and possibly best modern movement houses in the UK is back on the market.
+Amyas Connell’s High & Over house in Amersham, Buckinghamshire.